Japan PM triggers uproar with call to close all schools as Hokkaido declares coronavirus emergency

 Angry Japanese parents joined bewildered teachers and businesses on Friday in a rush to find new ways to live and work for a month after Prime Minister Shinzo Abe's shock call for all schools to close in a bid to stop coronavirus spreading.

-In another drastic move, the northern island of Hokkaido, which has seen the largest number of cases in Japan, late on Friday declared a state of emergency, telling its population of about 5 million people, including residents of Sapporo city, to refrain from venturing outside their homes over the weekend.
+In another drastic move, the northern island of Hokkaido, which has seen the largest number of cases in Japan, late on Friday declared a state of emergency.
+Its population of about 5 million people, including residents of Sapporo city, were told to refrain from venturing outside their homes over the weekend.
 Abe's unprecedented move on Thursday to ask local authorities to shut schools means students will be out from Monday at least until the new academic year starts in early April.

 The abrupt step drew scathing criticism, with health officials left scratching their heads and analysts saying the plan was politically motivated and made little sense.
-Local authorities also criticised the move and at least one prefecture and several cities rejected the request to close its schools.
+Local authorities also criticised the move and at least one prefecture and several cities rejected the request.
 "I'm going to have to babysit my grandkids every other day," business owner Mieko Hamada, 56, told Reuters on her way to their house in central Tokyo.

 "My daughter works and can't look after them, and their babysitter also refused.
 It's utter chaos," she said, adding that while she had her own business to run she had no choice but to ask subordinates to cover for her.
-Under intense questioning in parliament, Abe appeared to signal a willingness to soften the call for mass closures, saying it was merely the government's "basic thinking" and that schools and local authorities should "make their decisions flexibly."
+Under intense questioning in parliament, Abe appeared to signal a willingness to soften the call, saying it was merely the government's "basic thinking" and that schools and local authorities should "make their decisions flexibly."

 He pledged to take policy steps as needed to prevent the outbreak from dealing a severe blow to Japan's fragile economic recovery.
-Earlier in the week, the government had already urged large gatherings, sports fixtures and cultural gatherings be scrapped or curtailed, but pledged the 2020 summer Olympic Games would go ahead in Tokyo.
+Earlier in the week, the government urged the scrapping or curtailing of large gatherings, sports fixtures and cultural events, but pledged the 2020 summer Olympic Games would go ahead in Tokyo.
 Infections in Japan have topped 200, with five deaths - including one on Friday of a man in his seventies.
-That excludes more than 700 cases and five more deaths from the quarantined cruise liner Diamond Princess, docked in the port of Yokohama.
+That excludes more than 700 cases and five more deaths from the quarantined cruise liner Diamond Princess, docked in Yokohama.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)